Queensland Railways steam locomotive classification: Classification

 Where classification numbers were duplicated, the classes were usually distinguished by the name of the builder, e.g. A10 Baldwin, A10 Fairlie, A10 Neilson.

-In the case of tank locomotives, the number of wheels was added as prefix, e.g. the 6D16 class had six wheels.
-When all four wheel tank locomotives, the prefix was dropped, thus the 6D16 class became the D17 class.
+In the case of tank locomotives, the number of driving wheels was added as a prefix, e.g. the 6D16 class had six driving wheels.
+With all four wheel tank locomotives, the prefix was dropped, thus the 6D16 class became the D17 class.

 Improved versions of a similar class were given a second identical letter.
 For example, the improved version of the D17 was the DD17.